 Ogawa-Yamanaka Stem Cell Prize

 The Ogawa-Yamanaka Stem Cell Prize recognizes individuals whose original translational research has advanced cellular reprogramming technology for regenerative medicine.
-The prize was established in 2015 through a generous gift from Hiro and Betty Ogawa and is supported by the Gladstone Institutes.
-The awardee(s) receives an unrestricted prize of $150,000 USD.
+The prize was established in 2015 through a generous gift from the late Hiro and Betty Ogawa and is supported by the Gladstone Institutes.
+It also recognizes the importance of induced pluripotent stem (iPS) cells, discovered by Gladstone Senior Investigator and Nobel laureate Shinya Yamanaka.

 |Douglas Melton, PhD